All Episodes

 Please help.

-This is a very common problem that men complain about.
+Dear troubled user, this is a very common problem that men complain about.

-Many people upgrade from girlfriend 7.0 to wife 1.0, thinking it's just a utilities and entertainment program.
+Many people upgrade from Girlfriend 7.0 to WIFE 1.0 thinking it's just a utilities and entertainment program.

-Wife 1.0 is an operating system.
+WIFE 1.0 is an operating system.

 It's designed by its creator to run everything.